Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Exercise3" />
 ### Exercise 3: Injecting Action Filters ###

-In a previous Lab about Custom Action Filters you have been working with filters customization and injection.
+In the previous Hands-On lab about Custom Action Filters you have worked with filters customization and injection.
 In this exercise, you will learn how to inject filters with Dependency Injection by using the Unity Application Block container.
-To do that, you will add to the Music Store Solution a custom action filter that will trace site activity.
+To do that, you will add to the Music Store solution a custom action filter that will trace the activity of the site.

 <a name="Ex3Task1" />
 #### Task 1 - Including the Tracking Filter in the Solution ####

-In this task, you will include in the Music Store a custom action filter for event tracing.
-As filters were treated in a previous Lab "Custom Action Filters", you will include the filter class from the Assets folder and then create a Filter Provider for Unity:
+In this task, you will include in the Music Store a custom action filter to trace events.
+As custom action filter concepts are already treated in the previous Lab "Custom Action Filters", you will just include the filter class from the Assets folder of this lab, and then create a Filter Provider for Unity:

 1. Open the begin solution at **/Source/Ex03 - Injecting Filters/Begin/MvcMusicStore.sln**.

 1. Follow these steps to install the **NuGet** package dependencies.

 	1. Open the **NuGet** **Package Manager Console**.
 To do this, select **Tools | Library Package Manager | Package Manager Console**.